 21 point dynamic area AF

 If your subject is likely to move towards the edge of your focus area, it is better to use the 21 points dynamic area so that you have most of the area covered.
 This way if your subject momentarily moves away from your selected focus point, the camera will maintain focus, based on the information from the surrounding focus points.

 In addition, if the background is plain, such as the sky behind a ski jumper, a 21 point dynamic area is useful and effective.

 This is a Nikon only feature.

-It sounds great, but it can easily confused by the background, especially green backgrounds such as grass.
-So, not ideal for many types of sports photography.
+It sounds great, but it can easily be confused by the background, especially green backgrounds such as grass.
+So, 3D tracking is not ideal for many types of sports photography.

 It also can be confused when there isn’t enough contrast between the subject and the background, or if the subject is too close to the background.

 For these reasons I wouldn’t use it and would favor the other focusing options I’ve covered.